wenceorg/phys52015/site/content/notes/scaling-laws.md

 which is that we are only ever interested in _fixed_ problem sizes.
 In typical use, this is not the case, since there is often a way we can increase the size of a problem.
-For example, we might add more resolution to a weather forecast (so that we have more accurate predictions of where _exactly_ in Durham it will be raining [^1]).
+For example, we might add more resolution to a weather forecast so that we have more accurate predictions of where _exactly_ in Durham it will be raining[^1].

-[^1] Some might claim this is easy, namely that it is always raining everywhere in Durham.
+[^1]: Some might claim this is easy, namely that it is always raining
+    everywhere in Durham.

 This leads us to a different way of thinking about parallel scaling and efficiency.